-The Secretary to the Commission, Sarah Teer, took up the post on the 1st July 2020.
-The Secretary is responsible for the effective operation of the secretariat and for managing its financial and human resources.
+Secretary is responsible for the effective operation of the secretariat and for managing its financial and human resources.

 The Secretariat is responsible for providing advice and support to the Chair and Commissioners in support of their aims and objectives, and in undertaking their statutory responsibilities.
-The Secretariat had an average of 6 staff in post over the year.
+The Secretariat had an average of six staff in post over the year.
 The Commission also made use of services provided by external professionals such as media services, auditors and an accountant.